 Many care homes clean reactively.
 Tasks start when something looks dirty instead of when a schedule dictates them.
 Although this approach feels practical, it also creates inconsistent results.
 Rooms receive attention at different frequencies, and essential steps fall through the cracks on busy days.

 A clear routine solves this.
-Furthermore, a structured plan creates accountability and improves team communication.
+A structured plan creates accountability and improves team communication.
 Because every task appears in writing, staff know exactly what to do, when to do it, and how long it should take.
-Therefore, cleaning feels manageable and predictable.
+Cleaning becomes manageable and predictable.

 Care homes that want a simple, effective template can follow this care home cleaning schedule, which outlines tasks by frequency and risk level.